GM-Consult-Pty-Ltd/text_analysis/README.md

 ### String Comparison

-The following `String` extension methods can be used for (case-insensitive) comparison of `terms`:
+The following measures of `term` similarity are provided:

-* `editDistance` returns the `Damerau–Levenshtein distance`, the minimum number of  single-character edits (transpositions, insertions, deletions or substitutions) required to change one `term` into another;
+* `Damerau–Levenshtein distance` is the minimum number of  single-character edits (transpositions, insertions, deletions or substitutions) required to change one `term` into another;
-* `editSimilarity` returns a normalized measure of `Damerau–Levenshtein distance` on a scale of 0.0 to 1.0, calculated by dividing the the difference between the maximum edit distance (sum of the length of the two terms) and the computed `editDistance`, by by the maximum edit distance;
+* `edit similarity` is a normalized measure of `Damerau–Levenshtein distance` on a scale of 0.0 to 1.0, calculated by dividing the the difference between the maximum edit distance (sum of the length of the two terms) and the computed `editDistance`, by  the maximum edit distance;
-* `lengthDistance` returns the absolute value of the difference in length between two terms;
+* `length distance` returns the absolute value of the difference in length between two terms;
-* `lengthSimilarity` returns the similarity in length between two terms on a scale of 0.0 to 1.0 on a log scale (1 - the log of the ratio of the term lengths);
+* `length similarity` returns the similarity in length between two terms on a scale of 0.0 to 1.0 on a log scale (1 - the log of the ratio of the term lengths);
-* `jaccardSimilarity` returns the Jaccard Similarity Index of two terms;
+* `Jaccard similarity` measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets; and
-* `termSimilarity` returns a similarity index value between 0.0 and 1.0, product of `editSimilarity` , `jaccardSimilarity` and `lengthSimilarity`.
-A term similarity of 1.0 means the two terms are identical in all respects, *except case*;
+* `termSimilarity` returns a similarity index value between 0.0 and 1.0, product of `edit similarity` , `Jaccard similarity` and `length similarity`.
+A term similarity of 1.0 means the two terms are identical in all respects.

-To compare one term with a collection of other terms, the following extension methods are also provided:
-* `editSimilarityMap` returns a hashmap of `terms` to their `editSimilarity` with a term;
-* `lengthSimilarityMap` returns a hashmap of `terms` to their `lengthSimilarity` with a term;
-* `jaccardSimilarityMap` returns a hashmap of `terms` to Jaccard Similarity Index with a term;
-* `termSimilarityMap` returns a hashmap of `terms` to termSimilarity with a term; and
-* `matches` returns the best matches from `terms` for a term, in descending order of term similarity (best match first).

-*Term comparisons are NOT case-sensitive.*

-To avoid an ever expanding list of String extension methods, the [TermSimilarityExtensions]() are in a separate library.
-All the extensions are also available as static methods of the [TermSimilarity]() class.
+Functions that return the term similarity measures are provided by static methods of the [TermSimilarity](#termsimilarity) class.

 ## Usage